krivard/codalab-worksheets-wiki/CLI-Basics.md

 ## Installation

-1. Make sure you have the dependencies (Python 2.7 and virtualenv).
+1. Make sure you have the dependencies (Python 2.7, virtualenv, fuse, and an up-to-date setuptools package).
 If you're running Ubuntu 14.04, you can just install them:

-        sudo apt-get install python2.7 python2.7-dev python-virtualenv
+        sudo apt-get install python2.7 python2.7-dev python-virtualenv fuse pip install -U setuptools

 2. Install the CodaLab CLI: